wp-plugins/fullscreen-slides/readme.txt

 = Features =

-* Easy to add to any WordPress page - just insert a shortcode.
+* Easy to add to any post or page - just insert a shortcode.
 * Custom image organizer.
 Easy to manage large galleries.
 * Compatible with all major browsers and mobile devices.